Classification of ethnicity in the United Kingdom: Healthcare

 The ethnic group categories used in the National Health Service in England are based on the 2001 census.
 It has been argued that this causes problems, as other agencies such as social services use the newer 2011 census categories.
 In Scotland, the 2011 Scottish census categories are now used.
 In 2011, Scotland started to record ethnicity on death certificates, becoming the first country in the world to do so.
 Ethnicity data is not routinely recorded on birth certificates in any part of the UK.

 Whether the official UK ethnic group classifications are useful for research on health is the subject of debate.
 Peter Aspinall argues that the 2001 census categories fail to adequately break down the "white" group and ignore ethno-religious differences between South Asian groups, amongst other issues.

-Writing in the Journal of Epidemiology and Community Health, Charles Agyemang, Raj Bhopal and Marc Bruijnzeels argue that: "The current groupings of African descent populations in the USA and the UK such as Black, Black African, and African American hide the huge heterogeneity within these groups, which weakens the value of ethnic categorisation as a means of providing culturally appropriate health care, and in understanding the causes of ethnic differences in disease.
+In 2005, writing in the Journal of Epidemiology and Community Health, Charles Agyemang, Raj Bhopal and Marc Bruijnzeels argue that: "The current groupings of African descent populations in the USA and the UK such as Black, Black African, and African American hide the huge heterogeneity within these groups, which weakens the value of ethnic categorisation as a means of providing culturally appropriate health care, and in understanding the causes of ethnic differences in disease.
 Such broad terms may not fit with self definition of ethnicity".

 Collective terms for minority ethnic groups

-Since the Second World War, many minority groups in the UK were collectively referred to as "coloured", a term which is deprecated and offensive in modern-day usage.
-From the 1970s until the early 1990s, those who subscribed to the notion of political blackness used the term "black" to refer to all ethnic minorities in the UK; however, this also came under scrutiny in the 1990s, especially from British Asians who did not feel "black".
+Since the Second World War, many minority groups in the UK were collectively referred to as "coloured", a term that is deprecated and offensive in modern-day usage.
+From the 1970s until the early 1990s, those who subscribed to the notion of political blackness used the term "black" to refer to all ethnic minorities in the UK; however, this also came under scrutiny in the 1990s, especially from British Asians, who did not feel "black".

 A number of terms have been used, by government and more generally, to refer to the collective ethnic minority population.
 These include "black and minority ethnic" (BME), "black, Asian and minority ethnic" (BAME) and "black and ethnic minority" (BEM).
 These terms have been criticised on a number of grounds, including for excluding national minorities such as the Cornish, Welsh, Scottish and Northern Irish from the definition of ethnic minorities, for suggesting that black people (and Asian people, specifically the South Asians with BAME) are racially separate from the ethnic minority population, and for including under a single label heterogenous groups with little in common with each other.

-A survey published in November 2020 found that the term "BAME" offended those whom it attempts to describe, with "ethnically diverse communities" preferred when speaking broadly, and relevant terms for a specific community or person.
-In December 2021, the BBC, ITV, Channel 4 and Channel 5 committed to not using the term "BAME", in order to provide better representation of specific ethnic groups.
+A November 2020 survey found that the term "BAME" offended those whom it attempts to describe, with "ethnically diverse communities" preferred when speaking broadly, and relevant terms for a specific community or person.
+In December 2021, the BBC, ITV, Channel 4 and Channel 5 committed not to use the term "BAME", in order to provide better representation of specific ethnic groups.

 In November 2022, the Labour-run Westminster City Council committed to replace BAME with "global majority."
 However, Conservative MP John Hayes remarked that the change was "deeply sinister and must be resisted at every turn."